Himanshu-IIT-B/SOC---2021/README.md

 Quant Trading

 1. Sucessfully completed Intro to financial python suggested By mentor.
-2. 2.Traded in Live Markets to get insights.
+2. Traded in Live Markets to get insights.
 3. Coded a Pine Script indicator for personal use on trading View (simple).
 4. Got familiar with BlueShift Platform.